jwhittle933/adapter-app-api/README.md

 ### Devices

 `/devices`
-This path reuturns an Array of Objects with the devices and there relevant properties
+This path reuturns an Array of Objects with the devices and their relevant properties

 ```json
 [